jss367/jss367.github.io/_posts/2021-05-02-training-on-unbalanced-datasets.md

 ## Experiment #2 - Using class_weight

-OK, so we know balanced data is better than unbalanced, but what if we can't get balanced data... what then?
-Let's try using class weights.
-We know we have 10 times as many cats as dogs, so we'll weight the dogs 10X as much.
+We know from the above experiments that training on balanced data is better than training on unbalanced, but what if we can't get balanced data... what then?
+There are many ways to try to get around this.
+One of the most popular is my using adjusting the weights of the less common images so the model learns more from them.
+We know we have 10 times as many cats as dogs, so we'll weigh the dogs 10X as much.

 ```python